FlowFuse/website/src/blog/2023/09/modernize-your-legacy-industrial-data-part2.md

 | 7, 8     | 20    | Run Time (sec)         | UINT32/100 |
 | 9, 10    | 11    | Stoppage Time (sec)    | UINT32/100 |

-If the total production time is 30 seconds and the run time is 20 seconds, then the stoppage time should be 10 seconds.
-But it is not.
-It is 11 seconds.
-This is because the data is not consistent.
+In the above data sample, we can see the total production time is 30 seconds and the run time is 20 seconds.
+The expectation is that the Stoppage Time should be 10 seconds.
+However, as we can see, Stoppage Time in this sample is 11 seconds.
+That is because this data is not consistent.

 #### Why is the data inconsistent?